Westow: Buildings

 There are fifteen Historic England listed properties in Westow.
-This includes Westow Hall, a 17th-century house which was the residence of the 4th and 5th Baron Grimthorpe.
+These include Westow Hall, a 17th-century house which was the residence of the 4th and 5th Baron Grimthorpe.

-The Church of St Mary is a Norman church constructed with limestone rubble and ashlar – most of the church was demolished with only the tower remaining, and it was rebuilt on a much smaller scale, using the original stone, in the 1860s.
+The Church of St Mary, Westow, is a Norman church constructed with limestone rubble and ashlar – most of the church was demolished with only the tower remaining, and it was rebuilt on a much smaller scale, using the original stone, in the 1860s.

 Second World War

 During the Second World War, Kirkham Priory in Kirkham was used for large scale trials of D-Day vehicles by the British Army and was visited secretly by Winston Churchill and King George VI.

 Women's Land Army (WLA) civilians were billeted in Westow to do agricultural work.

 Many evacuees from Hull, which was heavily bombed during the Second World War, were housed in Firby Hall and in Westow.

 Bombs were dropped close to Firby Hall by a German aircraft.
 In October 1942 a German Aircraft (Junkers Ju 88A from 7/KG4) was hit by ground defence fire during a low level attack on Driffield aerodrome.
 It crash landed on Richmond Farm, Duggleby with one fatality.